Pwd9000-ML/GenAI-IaC-Demo/docs/modules/azurerm-apim.md

 publisher_name                      = "Contoso ApiManager"
 backend_services                    = ["admin-services-api", "user-services-api"]

+// Optional inputs:
+project                             = "paperclips
+environment                         = "uat"

-// Optional inputs..
-See the "## Input arguments and outputs" section for all available options or "variables.tf"
+// See the "## Input arguments and outputs" section for all available options or "variables.tf"
 // If not specified, the default values on "variables.tf" will be applied
 ```